acdh-oeaw/Teaching_CBS4DH/lectures/regex_2.md

 - search for: `(.*), ?(.*)[.]`
 - replace with: `$2, $1.`
-- test string: `If you see a red light, stop.`
+- test string: `if you see a red light, stop.`
-- result: `stop, If you see a red light.`
+- result: `stop, if you see a red light.`

 ## Flags